 Blind persons may qualify for an additional $500 exemption.
-Please submit Optometrist’s Certification DR-416B to verify the disability.
-For total exemption, they should also submit a Gross Income statement to verify household income.
+Please submit an Optometrist’s Certification Form DR-416B to verify the disability.
+For total exemption, the applicant should also submit a Gross Income statement to verify household income.

 Residential property owners with a qualified Homestead Exemption can transfer all or a significant portion of their "Save Our Homes" benefit to their new property.
 Apply for Portability when you apply for Homestead Exemption on your new property.

 You may rent your homesteaded property for 30 days or less per calendar year and maintain a homestead exemption.
 Rental for more than 30 days for two consecutive years or for more than six months constitutes abandonment of a homestead exemption.

 Exempt property rented after January 1 of any year does not affect the homestead exemption for that particular year.
 If the property is rented on January 1 of the following year or the terms of the lease are six months or more the exemption will be denied.

 Property owners are required to notify the Property Appraiser’s Office when their property no longer qualifies for exemption.
 Failure to do so could result in a Homestead Tax Lien with substantial penalty and interest.

 *Florida Statute 196.061 and 196.011 (9) (a).